iorate/mint/README.md

 * run as administrator by command line option

 ## Install
 `make` and move `mint.exe` to the MSYS2 root.
-A recent version of GCC and Boost C++ Libraries requried.
+A recent version of GCC and Boost C++ Libraries are requried.

 ## Command Line Options
     Usage: /mint [OPTION...]
 [COMMAND...]

     Options:
-      -h       --help         display this help
       -c PATH  --config=PATH  specify the ini file
       -r       --runas        run as administrator